top of page

 The body

 Please note this journal only accepts articles that inform and address festival culture.
 See full examples of what is expected here.
+It is important for authors to bear in mind that festival culture must be the is the focus of their article.

 Please send bio 100 words and papers no longer than 5,000 (Microsoft Word Document)